MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 > [!TIP]
 > Avoid using repeat-until-success loops inside functions.
-> The corresponding functionality is provided by while-loops in functions.
+> The corresponding functionality is provided by while loops in functions.

-### While-Loop
+### While Loop

 Repeat-until-success patterns have a very quantum-specific connotation.
-They are widely used in particular classes of quantum algorithms - hence the dedicated language construct in Q#.
+They are widely used in particular classes of quantum algorithms -- hence the dedicated language construct in Q#.
 However, loops that break based on a condition and whose execution length is thus unknown at compile time need to be handled with particular care in a quantum runtime.
-Their usage within function on the other hand is unproblematic, since these only contain code that will be executed on conventional (non-quantum) hardware.
+Their use within functions on the other hand is unproblematic, since these only contain code that will be executed on conventional (non-quantum) hardware.

-Q# therefore supports to use of while-loops within functions only.
+Q# therefore supports to use of while loops within functions only.
 A `while` statement consists of the keyword `while`, an open parenthesis `(`, a condition (i.e. a Boolean expression), a close parenthesis `)`, and a statement block.
-The statement block (the body of the loop) is executed as long as the condition evaluates to `false`.
+The statement block (the body of the loop) is executed as long as the condition evaluates to `true`.

 ```qsharp
 // ...